ACTIV8-Developers/K/README.md

 ###Setup web server
 ####Apache

 K uses front end controller pattern so ensure the .htaccess and index.php files are in the same public-accessible directory.
-The .htaccess file should contain at least this code:
+The .htaccess file should contain at least this code (K ships with example .htaccess file that can be used):
 ```
 RewriteEngine On
 RewriteCond %{REQUEST_FILENAME} !-f
 RewriteRule ^(.*)$ /index.php [QSA,L]